exploresahil/code-docs/markdowns/hooks/Responsive Hook.md

 ## Summary

 <br>
-The useResponsive hook provides an easy-to-implement and versatile way to handle responsive behavior in your React application.
+The <span id="tag">useResponsive</span> hook provides an easy-to-implement and versatile way to handle responsive behavior in your React application.
 With it, you can adapt to different screen sizes and change the appearance or functionality of your components accordingly.
 This can be a powerful tool for creating responsive layouts, improving user experience across various devices, and optimizing your application for mobile, tablet, desktop, and extra-large screen resolutions.
 <br>
 <br>